numpy/numpy/doc/source/reference/random/extending.rst

 New Basic RNGs
 ==============
-`~RandomGenerator` can be used with other user-provided basic RNGs.
-The simplest way to write a new basic RNG is to examine the pyx file of one of the existing basic RNGs.
-The key structure that must be provided is the ``capsule`` which contains a ``PyCapsule`` to a struct pointer of type ``brng_t``,
+`~Generator` can be used with other user-provided BitGenerators.
+The simplest way to write a new BitGenerator is to examine the pyx file of one of the existing BitGenerators.
+The key structure that must be provided is the ``capsule`` which contains a ``PyCapsule`` to a struct pointer of type ``bitgen_t``,

 .. code-block:: c

-  typedef struct brng {
+  typedef struct bitgen {
     void *state;
     uint64_t (*next_uint64)(void *st);
     uint32_t (*next_uint32)(void *st);
     double (*next_double)(void *st);
     uint64_t (*next_raw)(void *st);
-  } brng_t;
+  } bitgen_t;

 which provides 5 pointers.
-The first is an opaque pointer to the data structure used by the basic RNG.
+The first is an opaque pointer to the data structure used by the BitGenerators.
 The next three are function pointers which return the next 64- and 32-bit unsigned integers, the next random double and the next raw value.
 This final function is used for testing and so can be set to the next 64-bit unsigned integer function if not needed.
-Functions inside ``RandomGenerator`` use this structure as in
+Functions inside ``Generator`` use this structure as in

 .. code-block:: c

-  brng_state->next_uint64(brng_state->state)
+  bitgen_state->next_uint64(bitgen_state->state)